dloscutoff/pip/Documentation/Operators.md

 `$` Fold: occurs before a binary operator; the resulting compound operator is unary, with the same precedence as the original binary operator

+`*` Map: occurs after a unary operator; arity and precedence remain the same

-`:` Modify-assign: occurs after a binary *or* unary operator, assigning the result of the calculation back to the lhs
+`:` Modify-assign: occurs after a unary, binary, or ternary operator; the resulting compound operator has the same arity but has the precedence of `:`

 ### Symbolic operators